How to use benchmark data for business performance management.

 Business benchmarking on a basic level involves collection and comparison of data.
-Simply comparing this year's monthly or quarterly sales numbers with last years equivalents is a form of benchmarking.
+Comparing this year's monthly or quarterly sales numbers with last years equivalents is a form of benchmarking.

 Comparing turnover or profit per employee with a competitor's numbers is the same thing.
 Doing so on a casual or annual basis using macro measures is of value however, such broad measures reviewed at long intervals lack influence over the micro habits, practices, and decisions that impact short term improvement.